Kieran Trippier reckons Tottenham would have won the Champions League in 2019 if they’d kept Mousa Dembele – and we reckon he might have a point.

-While the end to his spell in north London wasn’t ideal, culminating in a move to the Chinese Super League in January, the former Fulham man provided the fans with plenty of great memories.
+But while the way his time ended wasn’t ideal, culminating in a move to the Chinese Super League, the former Fulham man provided fans – and Trippier, clearly – with plenty of great memories.

-Looking back at the goal Dembélé scored on his Spurs debut, it now feels like a trap; a suggestion that his best ball-carrying work would be done at the danger end of the pitch.
+Yet looking back at the goal Dembele scored on his Spurs debut, it now feels like a trap, a suggestion that his best ball-carrying work would be done at the danger end of the pitch.

 It was the sign of a player who felt at the time as though he could twist and contort his body into any sort of shape, turning into spaces he could see out of the back of his head.
 Of course, this might also be why his body ultimately began to fail him.

 His frame, while not wiry, is hardly on the bulky side, while he ought to be too tall to balance his centre of gravity.
-And yet the 6’1″ man can move like he is simultaneously towering over someone and harrying them from below.
+And yet the 6ft 1in man can move like he is simultaneously towering over someone and harrying them from below.

-With André Villas-Boas taking over, and with Modrić and Van der Vaart moving on to leave a huge screen with the words ‘footage not found’ in the middle of the park alongside a shrivelled Scott Parker with parts falling off, Dembélé’s control was essential.
+With Andre Villas-Boas taking over, and with Luka Modric and Rafael van der Vaart moving on to leave a huge screen with the words ‘footage not found’ in the middle of the park alongside a shrivelled Scott Parker with parts falling off, Dembele’s control was essential.

 The brilliance of the Belgian was never in goals and assists, though those were valuable when they arrived, but rather in the way he stopped opponents achieving that, or indeed anything.